Jump directly to main content Jump directly to menu

 Our Staff

-I teach on a range of undergraduate programmes focusing on supporting vulnerable children and young people and I Programme Lead the Foundation Degree in Supporting Children and Young People’s Mental Health and Wellbeing.
+I teach on a range of undergraduate programmes focusing on supporting vulnerable children and young people.
 I am also a Forest School Trainer and qualified practitioner.
+I obtained a BA (Hons) in Early Childhood Studies from the University of Hull, followed by an MA in Early Childhood Studies.

 Sarah Johnson MA, BA (Hons),PGCE, EYT, QTLS